Gipton

 Gipton is a suburb of east Leeds, West Yorkshire, England, between the A58 to the north and the A64 to the south.

 It is in the Gipton and Harehills ward of Leeds City Council and the Leeds East parliamentary constituency.
 The separate area and woodland of Gipton Wood is in Oakwood, north of Harehills and part of the Roundhay ward.
 Gipton’s residents are known as Giptonites.

 Etymology

 The name of Gipton comes from Old English, and is first attested in the Domesday Book of 1086 in the forms Chipetun, Cipetun and Chiperton.
 The first element is a personal name, Gippe, and the second is the word tūn ('village, estate, farm').
 Thus the name once meant 'Gippe's estate'.

 The name Coldcotes appears in many street names in the area and derives from the ancient Anglo-Saxon settlement of the same name that was likely destroyed in the Harrying of the North.

-The estate has been light-heartedly referred to by people in Leeds as Corned Beef Island.